 Pneumonia also can be caused by direct infection with viruses, bacteria, and fungi, as well as by toxins arriving hematogenously, by inhalation, or by aspiration of food or gastric contents.

 Through natural processes, possibly aided by appropriate therapy, the exudate may be removed from the lungs, and the mucosal lesions of the air passages may heal.
 However, serious sequelae can persist.
 Bronchiectasis is a chronic lesion of the bronchi and parenchyma characterized by irreversible cylindrical or saccular dilatation, secondary infection, and atelectasis.
 Ulceration of bronchioles caused by viral agents may lead to organized plugs of connective tissue in small bronchioles, a lesion called bronchiolitis obliterans, which may cause permanent obstruction, atelectasis, and severe respiratory insufficiency.
 Constriction of bronchi and bronchioles in chronic allergic bronchitis and bronchiolitis results in similar clinical signs.
-However, administration of bronchodilators results in rapid relief of airway obstruction in cases of allergic bronchitis Tracheobronchitis in Small Animals Tracheobronchitis is an acute or chronic inflammation of the trachea and bronchial airways; it may be primary or secondary depending on the etiologic agent.
-Bronchitis may extend from the bronchioles... read more (eg, heaves Recurrent Airway Obstruction in Horses Recurrent airway obstruction (RAO) is a common, performance-limiting, allergic respiratory disease of horses characterized by chronic cough, nasal discharge, and respiratory difficulty.
+However, administration of bronchodilators results in rapid relief of airway obstruction in cases of allergic bronchitis Kennel Cough Kennel cough results from inflammation of the trachea.
+It is a mild, self-limiting disease but may progress to bronchopneumonia in puppies or to chronic bronchitis in debilitated adult or aged... read more (eg, heaves Recurrent Airway Obstruction in Horses Recurrent airway obstruction (RAO) is a common, performance-limiting, allergic respiratory disease of horses characterized by chronic cough, nasal discharge, and respiratory difficulty.
 Episodes... read more in horses).
-Some chronic pneumonias (eg, maedi Progressive Pneumonia in Sheep and Goats Ovine progressive pneumonia and maedi-visna are chronic diseases of sheep caused by lentiviruses (family Retroviridae) that are structurally and antigenically similar.
-Progressive pneumonia... read more in sheep) are characterized by firm diffuse lesions due to hyperplasia of lymphoid follicles, hyperplasia of smooth muscle around bronchioles, diffuse fibrosis, and diffuse lymphocytic infiltration.
+Some chronic pneumonias (eg, maedi Lentivirus Pneumonia in Sheep and Goats Lentiviral infection causes a progressive, interstitial pneumonia typically observed in mature sheep.
+Clinical signs include weight loss and increasing respiratory distress.
+There is no treatment... read more in sheep) are characterized by firm diffuse lesions due to hyperplasia of lymphoid follicles, hyperplasia of smooth muscle around bronchioles, diffuse fibrosis, and diffuse lymphocytic infiltration.

 Most infectious pneumonias develop in the anteroventral portions of the lungs.
 However, infectious agents, as well as malignant tumor cells, can invade the lungs via the bloodstream.
 Fluid or air within the pleural space (ie, empyema, hydrothorax, chylothorax, atelectasis, diaphragmatic hernia, or pneumothorax) can also seriously impair respiratory function.
 Pulmonary thrombosis Thrombosis, Embolism, and Aneurysm in Animals Thrombosis (clot formation within a blood vessel), embolism (process by which unattached material (emboli) such as a blood clot, fat or cholesterol deposit, gas, tissue, or foreign material... read more leads to acute, often fulminant, respiratory failure as a result of a lack of pulmonary arterial blood flow to ventilated regions of the lung.
 Toxic injury, such as in 3-methylindole toxicity in cattle, causes edema, emphysema, and necrosis of alveolar epithelium, followed by compensatory hyperplasia of these cells; the effects on gas exchange result in severe hypoxia and dyspnea.